The Trupanion blog

-Cats are independent creatures.
-It may be no surprise to see your kitten or adult cat enjoying some quiet time in the window.
-Your pets make wonderful animal companions and there is nothing like spending quality time with your furry friends.
-While your cat may like more alone time than your dog, they may still get separation anxiety when you’re away from home.
+Cats are famously independent creatures.
+It’s probably no surprise seeing your cat enjoying hours of quiet time alone in the window or even hidden away under the bed.
+But while your cat may like more alone time than your dog, it is easy to forget that they are still at risk of separation anxiety when you’re away from home.

 What is cat separation anxiety?

-For example, “whenever your cat has a sudden change in behavior, especially if nothing has changed recently in the home, you should start with having your veterinarian examine your cat to rule out illness as the underlying cause.
-Separation anxiety is used to describe various problems that occur when your cat is left alone.
-Separation anxiety is less common in cats than dogs, likely because cats are innately solitary,” says Nold.
+“Whenever your cat has a sudden change in behavior, especially if nothing has changed recently in the home, you should start with having your veterinarian examine your cat to rule out illness as the underlying cause,” says Nold.

-- Attention seeking behavior like the destruction of carpet or furniture
+- Attention-seeking actions, like the destruction of carpet or furniture

-- These behavior changes may differ or change when you’re home versus when you’re gone
+- Behaviors that differ or change when you’re home versus when you’re gone

 - Cat ladders

-In addition, your veterinarian is a great resource and can personalize your cat’s treatment plan based on what they need.
-For example, “talk to your veterinarian about other treatment options, which may include a pheromone diffuser or prescription medication,” states Nold.
+“Your veterinarian is also a great resource,” Nold says.
+“Talk to your veterinarian about other treatment options, which may include a pheromone diffuser or prescription medication.”

 Other popular posts